khueue/prolongo/README.md

  * Always use module prefixes (mymodule:predicate(...)) in order to clarify where things are coming from.
  * Always use the "made-up" module prefix "core:" when calling built-in predicates.
-This is completely unnecessary, and maybe a bit weird, but I think it is a good idea as long as it doesn't cause any problems.
+This is completely unnecessary, and doesn't even work in all cases, but I think it is a good idea as long as it doesn't cause any problems.
 This decision may need to be revised when compatibility between different Prologs is investigated.
  * Avoid the if-then-else construct.
 It just looks ugly.